ZosoV/final_project/README.md

 Remember to start keeping notes of what you are learning and writing that could used to write the background information in your thesis.

+- [ ] Read bi-simulaiton in this book together with ChatGPT ZOTERO
+- [ ] Read abstraction in reinforcement learning.
+- [ ] Read abstract and important stuff
+- [ ] Read Challenges in off-line reinforcement learning
+- [ ] Read the paper the professor recomended, he is trying me to focus on the idea of getting a minimal model
+- [ ] Read other sources if needed.
+Read abstract and important stuff
+- [ ] Decide what to do?
+This or maybe something more experimental.
+Something experimental with a great background based in worth it.

 - [ ] End the reading of how to define different MARL problems (Brief Take Notes)
 - [ ] Read MARL book to understand PRO
 - [ ] Video of policy gradient methods.